 Topographic map sheet: Thornton 9342-24

-Details: Day 1 on the Scenic Rim Trail is the most arduous, with the climb up to the range crest bound to set your heart racing.
+Details: Day 1 on the Scenic Rim Trail is arduous, with the climb up to the range crest bound to set your heart racing.
 But the incredible views are worth the effort!

-From the trailhead, begin the steep 3km (2-3hr) climb through the private Thornton View Nature Refuge to the crest of your first cliff-rimmed ridge.
+From the trailhead, begin the steep 3km (2-3hr) climb (along the walking track, not the road) through the private Thornton View Nature Refuge to the crest of your first cliff-rimmed ridge.
+There is a steep rocky section where a small rope might be handy for helping with heavy packs.
 Notice how the landscape around you is recovering from the severe fires of late 2019.
+It’s quite exposed, so remember your sunscreen and hat.

 Nearing the cliff line you get your first look at one of the many giant spear lilies Doryanthes palmeri that adorn the cliffs and rocky outcrops along Main Range.
 Then, being extra careful, follow the very steep and potentially slippery trail around the cliff break and make your final ascent to the ridge top.
 Take a break at the summit to catch your breath and drink in the stunning views east across the Laidley Valley and the Little Liverpool Range towards the sky-scrapers of Brisbane.

-Panoramas both east and west get better and better as you follow the ridge south, but be careful near any cliff edge—one slip could be fatal!
+Panoramas both east and west get better and better as you follow the ridge south, but be careful near cliff edges.
 Climb slowly through open eucalypt forest towards the plateau, admiring hundreds-of-years-old grass trees growing almost 4m high.
 About 5km (3hrs) after cresting the ridge, you reach a natural lookout with vistas across Main Camp Creek to the rainforest-clad peak of Mount Mistake in the distance.
 This is the perfect spot to rest awhile, snapping photos and watching small forest birds or spotting larger birds of prey soaring overhead.

 A further 550m uphill is your first night’s camp, situated on a ridge-top surrounded by towering eucalypts, wattles and grass trees.
 You are now clearly inside Main Range National Park and have the privilege of spending the night at the very northern tip of the Gondwana Rainforests of Australia World Heritage Area.